 How to access HCP Data:

-Acceptance of HCP Open Access Data Use Terms is required for access to HCP image and most behavioral data.
+Acceptance of HCP Open Access Data Use Terms is required for access to all HCP image and behavioral data.
 Users will be prompted to accept the Data Use Terms upon initial login for data access.